aivct/aivct.github.io/README.md

 - [x] Figure out how to get out of existential rut... (it will pass)
     - [ ] Figure out how to face reality.
     - [ ] Deal with procrastination
+    - [ ] What am I doing with my life?

 ## pinned
 >And a cold blue light suffused the landscape, from the top of the black spires to the glistening brick streets.